 So, if you’re planning on your first jaunt to a foreign city, consider these option.

 On the REI Ruckpack 40, REI took clear design cues and hiking performance from the REI Trail 40, then cleaned up the exterior to make it more urban travel focused.
+This urban-focused bag is one of the best travel packs for Europe for those on a budget.
+Functional, durable, simple, and comfortable.

 Zip away pockets make moving through the cities without being pickpocketed easier.
 Stowaway shoulder straps and hip belt, hidden at will by the zip up back panel, make for easy bag checking and side/top handles make it easy to move while straps are stowed.
 Finally, the REI DNA makes for frame/back support and straps design that will stay comfortable throughout the hiking and trekking adventures that happen between city experiences.